 Except, as we see when the camera pans out, they've only made a tiny amount of progress in the overall goal.
 Almost always Played for Laughs.
 They may or may not continue on with their task, but if they do continue, the rest of the task is usually not seen and the characters seem O.K. at the end, giving the impression that it was only the very start that was that difficult.

-- In Frozen when Anna and Kristoff reach the North Mountain.
-Anna begins scaling the rock wall as Kristoff teases her for her inability to climb.
-After a few shots, the camera pans out and we see Anna about 5 feet up the side of the cliff.
+- Frozen: When Anna and Kristoff reach the North Mountain, Anna begins scaling the rock wall as Kristoff teases her for her inability to climb.
+After a few shots, the camera pans out and we see Anna about five feet up the side of the cliff.